Navigation auf uzh.ch

 Completion of the Master's program course work (20 ECTS)

 The modules that are attended during the Master's program must totalize at least 20 ECTS credit points.
 These modules must be determined at the beginning of the Master's program.
-15 ECTS are selected from compulsory elective areas 2 and 3 and from MNF (faculty of science) elective modules related to the topic of the Master's thesis (no Biology and Biomedicine basic study modules).
-Modules of up to 5 ECTS credit points can be selected from the entire range of courses offered by UZH and ETHZ.
+15 ECTS are selected from compulsory elective biomedical areas 2 and 3** and from an additional list of elective modulescore elective modules MSc BME (PDF, 79 KB) Modules of up to 5 ECTS credit points can be selected from the entire range of courses offered by UZH and ETHZ.
+The modules supplement or deepen the research area of the Master's thesis and are generally (exceptions must be approved) completed before the start of the Master's thesis.

 Compulsory modules during the Master‘s thesis